Princeton-CDH/lenape-timetree/content/leaves/bartholomew-calvin-shawuskukhkung.md

 title: Bartholomew Calvin (Shawuskukhkung)
 ---

-Among the Lenape translators at the Treaty of Easton is a man called Stephen Calvin – father to Princeton student Shawuskukhkung, otherwise known as Bartholomew Calvin.
+Among the Lenape translators at the Treaty of Easton is a man with the role, “Interpreter of the Delaware and Minisink Languages, ”called Stephen Calvin – father to Princeton student Shawuskukhkung, otherwise known as Bartholomew Calvin.
 Both Stephen and Bartholomew Calvin work as schoolmasters at Brotherton.